Rescue Runny Paint: Thickening Tips

 Textured Finishes

-Including thickening agents to your paint can be the means to achieve textured finishes, hence giving the appearance of stone, wood, or fabric that are realistic.
-This method is mainly used by the artists who are working on the abstract or mixed media styles.
+Including thickening agents in your paint can be the means to achieve textured finishes, hence giving the appearance of stone, wood, or fabric that is realistic.
+This method is mainly used by the artists who are working on abstract or mixed-media styles.

 Dimensional Elements

 Raised platforms are created by the thickened paint which in turn increases the dimension and the visual interest of your artwork.
-Either it is the creation of flowers, waves, or architectural details, thickened paint has infinite potentials for creative expression.
+Whether it is the creation of flowers, waves, or architectural details, thickened paint has infinite potential for creative expression.

 Less Waste